elewa-academy/Precourse/5-publish-your-portfolio/1-dev-environment.md

 Feel free to email us your favorite resources!

 Now that you know to run HTML/CSS in the browser, you're one step away from building your portfolio.
-Move on to the [git lesson](./2-git-and-hub.md), right now!
+Move on to the Git & GitHub.

 ___
 ___